Cycling Data and Insights

 Why do we need data?

 Most trips are relatively short.
-In 2021, 25% of trips were under 1 mile, and 72% under 5 miles.
+According to the National Travel Survey 2021, 25% of trips were under 1 mile, and 72% under 5 miles.
 These proportions of short trips are broadly consistent to how they were in 2020 and in 2019, with 25% of trips being under 1 mile and 71% of trips being under 5 miles in 2020 and 24% of trips being under 1 mile, and 68% under 5 miles in 2019.

 In order to reduce emissions and improve people’s general health and wellbeing it is vital that we see a drastic increase in the number of people walking and cycling for everyday purposes.
 However, without an adequate walking and cycling network that provides a real alternative to cars, this reliance on vehicles for short journeys will remain.